First Year Cross-Border Founder: Every Decision Map

 Three decisions in the first two months create the structural foundation that everything else builds on.
 They interact with each other, and the sequence in which they are made matters.

 Tax residency position.
 Where is the founder, and where does each relevant jurisdiction believe the founder to be?
 This is the structural anchor — it determines which country taxes worldwide income, which treaties are available, and which compliance obligations apply.
-The pattern that emerges across cross-border founders is that tax residency is often the last thing addressed when it is structurally the first thing that matters.
+What consistently surfaces across cross-border founders is that tax residency is often the last thing addressed when it is structurally the first thing that matters.
 A founder who forms a US LLC before clarifying their tax residency position may discover that the entity creates obligations they did not anticipate in jurisdictions they did not expect.

 The residency question is not "where do I want to be tax resident?"
 It is "where do each country's rules say I am tax resident, given my actual facts?"
 The tax residency determination guide maps how different countries answer this question using different criteria.

 Entity formation.
 LLC, C-Corp, home country entity, or no entity at all.
-Each choice creates a different structural position — different liability boundaries, different tax treatment, different banking options, different compliance requirements.
+Each choice creates a different structural position: different liability boundaries, different tax treatment, different banking options, different compliance requirements.
+The entity decision framework maps these trade-offs in detail.
 The entity choice interacts with the residency position: a US LLC owned by a non-US-resident individual creates different obligations than the same LLC owned by a US tax resident.
 An Estonian OÜ creates local corporate tax obligations that a Wyoming LLC does not.
 A sole proprietorship creates no formal entity boundary, which means income classification, liability, and documentation all flow through the individual.

-The structural observation: the entity cannot be properly evaluated without the residency position, because the entity's tax treatment depends on where the owner is tax resident.
+The key insight: the entity cannot be properly evaluated without the residency position, because the entity's tax treatment depends on where the owner is tax resident.
 Forming the entity first and addressing residency later is a common sequence — and it is backwards.
 The entity structure analysis details how the LLC question is structural rather than purely tax-driven.

 Banking setup.
 Which bank, which jurisdiction, which account type.
+For a comparison of the major options, see Mercury vs Wise vs Relay.
 Banking options are constrained by entity type and jurisdiction.
 A US LLC can open a US business bank account; a sole proprietor operating internationally faces different options.
 A non-resident founder opening a US bank account encounters different requirements and different ongoing compliance than a resident founder.
 The bank account, once opened, becomes the conduit through which all revenue flows — and banks apply their own risk models to the transaction patterns they observe.

 These three decisions — residency, entity, banking — are the foundation.
 Each constrains the next.
 Residency determines how the entity is taxed.
 The entity determines which banks are available.
 The bank determines how revenue can be received.
 When these decisions are made in reverse order, or without reference to each other, the result is a foundation built on implicit assumptions that may not hold.